autoplot/documentation/javadoc/org/das2/qds/filters/AnyFilterEditorPanel.md

+# org.das2.qds.filters.AnyFilterEditorPanel

-# org.das2.qds.filters.AnyFilterEditorPanelCatch-all fall-back for handling things we don't have an editor for.
+Catch-all fall-back for handling things we don't have an editor for.

-AnyFilterEditorPanel( )
+# AnyFilterEditorPanel( )
 Creates new form AnyFilterEditorPanel

 ***